 "I don't think it's as lost as you think," he told her with a grin as he walked towards a bush by the entrance to the cave.
 He reached inside its foliage.
 When he retracted his hand, she saw he held the body of the grouse transfixed by his arrow.

 She stared at him dumbfounded, remembering his apparent wild shot after the battle.
 She felt a foolish unladylike grin spread across her face and she shook her head at him.
 How he had had the presence of mind to shoot the grouse right after the last foe had fallen, she had no idea.
 Perhaps it was due to all the combat practice he had gone through to save the kingdom.

 When they reached the horses, Lord Dunlin saw the grouse and could not help but bluster, "How in Hyrule...?" he never finished, instead he left his half formed sentence hanging.

 Link handed him the grouse with a wolfish smile.

 "I spent more time practicing with my sword then I did with my spoons," he said quietly.

 Lord Dunlin snatched the prize angrily away from the youth and shot him a dark glare.

-Zelda had to resist the urge to roll her eyes as she mounted her steed.
-'Men,' she thought.
+Zelda had to resist the urge to smile again.

-Zelda was in trouble, and there was no way she could have foreseen the situation that she found herself in.
-She stood alone in her chambers and dared not summon a guard due to the knife at her throat.
 Her captor was an imperious woman with eyes so black that one could not see the pupils.
 The black of her eyes were in stark contrast to her silver grey hair.
-Despite the color of her hair, she did not appear to be too much older than her mid twenties.
+Despite the color of her hair, she did not appear to be too much older than her late-twenties or early-thirties.

 "I asked for your surrender, princess," the woman commanded for the second time.
 "Surrender or I will kill you," her voice rasped in Zelda's ear.